HerbertDoerfler/office-js-docs-pr/docs/develop/auth-with-office-dialog-api.md

 ## Using authentication libraries with the dialog

-The fact that the Office Dialog and the task pane run in different browser, and JavaScript runtime, instances means that you can't use many authentication/authorization libraries in the way that you would if the authentication and authorization could take place in the same window.
-The following are a couple of common examples of this difference.
+The fact that the Office Dialog and the task pane run in different browser, and JavaScript runtime, instances means that you must use many authentication/authorization libraries in the way that is different from how they are used when authentication and authorization can take place in the same window.
+The following sections describe the main ways that you usually cannot use these libraries and the way that you *can* use them.

 ### You usually cannot use the library's internal cache to store tokens

 Typically, auth-related libraries will provide an in-memory cache where the access token is stored after it is obtained the first time.
 If subsequent calls to the resource provider (such as Google, Microsoft Graph, Facebook, etc.) are made, the library will first check to see if the token in its cache is expired.
 If it is unexpired, the library returns the cached token rather than making another round-trip to the STS for a new token.

 For example, a library will typically provide both interactive and "silent" methods for getting a token.
 When you can do both the authentication and the data calls to the resource in the same browser instance, your code calls the "silent" method to obtain a token just before your code adds the token to the data call.
 The "silent" method checks for an unexpired token in the cache and returns it, if there is one.
-Otherwise, it calls the interactive method which redirects to the STS's login (or it opens an iframed dialog to do this).
+Otherwise, the "silent" method calls the interactive method which redirects to the STS's login.
 After login completes, the interactive method returns the token, but also caches it in memory.

 But this pattern is not usable in Office add-ins.
 Since the login occurs in the Office Dialog's browser instance, the token cache is in that instance.
 But the data calls to the resource, which would call the "silent" method, are in the task pane's browser instance.
 The library's token cache does not exist in that instance.

-As an alternative, your add-in's code, in the Dialog browser instance, directly calls the library's interactive method.
+Sometimes, as an alternative, your add-in's code, in the Dialog browser instance, can directly call the library's interactive method.
 When that method returns a token, your code must explicitly store the token someplace where the task pane's browser instance can retrieve it, such as Local Storage or a server-side database.
 Another option is to pass the token to the task pane with the `messageParent` method.
+This alternative is only possible if the interactive method stores the access token in a place where your code can read it.
+Sometimes a library's interactive method is designed to store the token in a private property of an object that is inaccessible to your code.

 ### You usually cannot use the library's "auth context" object